kublr/demos/demo9-jupyter-pyspark/README.md

 -rw-r--r--   3 root supergroup   85000000 2019-04-01 06:25 /user/hdfs/test/example.csv/part-00001-8de1982a-d9f9-4632-82bc-2f623b6b51ca-c000.csv
 ```

-As we can see, it consists of 2 parts, one for each Spark worker.
+As we can see, it consists of two parts, one for each Spark worker.

 Now let's read the file: